 All catnip is good catnip?

 Be aware, not all catnip is equal.
 I only used dried catnip.
-And I only use the same brand, Kong Naturals Premium Catnip which I usually get from Pet-Supermarket [affiliate].
+And I only use the same brand, Kong Naturals Premium Catnip which I usually get from Pet Supermarket.
 If you are buying catnip for just yourself and your dog/s, go for the 1oz tin.
 This will last you for years.
-Each brand has it’s own way of producing catnip.
+Each brand has its own way of producing catnip.
 The source, the way it’s dried, the way it’s chopped can all affect the scent.
 By sticking with a high quality catnip from the same producer, I can get a consistent target scent that doesn’t cause my dogs any doubt or confusion.

 I don’t like the catnip spray as this isn’t pure catnip.
 This teaches the dog to search for the scent of the catnip and the liquid.
 Also, it makes everything soggy which is highly unpleasant.
 And soggy articles spread contamination further than dry ones so are not so good to hide around your home.